jackxnet/Xtransport/README.md

 Use host for routing node to nodes for alarm notify/ messaging/chat using multichannels for different chat/services

+Great for Lora radio bridge to route Lora Messages to internet nodes or use to route from lora to lora network over the internet.
+I've done a bridge plugin using the RYLR998 UART and using different xtransport channels to match the lora channel set in the 998 UART.

 USe host to nodes for server/client type service including File/database services